Dstaikos/go-reloaded/docs/analysis.md

 <h4> The documents in the repository will be:

-• The cmd folder with the Go program inside
+• The cmd folder with the main.go inside

 • The README.md file that explains the usage of the program

-• The folder pkg that contains all the functions that are required.
+• The folder pkg that contains all the functions that are required

-• The folder tasks that contains the steps followed for the creation of thee project.
+• The folder tasks that contains the steps followed for the creation of thee project

 </h4>